jdschi/Valetudo_automations_scripts/README.md

    > You will be given a list, where the members are separated by commas.
 You should find the member of the list that is most similar to the given object.
    > Your response should be the member only with no other text or brackets.
 Do not give an explanation.
 Be sure that your answer is inside  quotation marks.

-   Then the automation `voice_activated_cleaning.yaml` should work for calling the robot.
+   Then the automation `voice_activated_cleaning.yaml` should work for calling the robot using the above script.
    You might want to find sentences that seem more natural to you, but now the name you use for the word is extremely flexible.
-I have tried things that are pretty far away from "Master Bedroom" or "Hallway" and it knows what you want.
+I have tried things that are pretty far away from "Master Bedroom" (_e.g._, "big bedroom") or "Hallway" (_e.g._, "corridor") and it knows what I want.

 I like the idea of using smaller LLMs (SLMs?) to do simpler tasks in HA.
 It seems to me that much of the use in real time is like this: just pick the best member of a list.
 A python script could probably do this well enough.
 I am sure that a smaller LLM could do this job even more efficiently than Llama 3.2 does, but I could not get others to return only what I needed.